Zlatan Ibrahimović: 2016–17: Europa League and League Cup double

-2017–18 season
+2017–18: Final season in Manchester

 On 24 August 2017, it was announced that Ibrahimović had signed a new one-year contract with Manchester United.
-It was also announced that he would be wearing number 10 in his second season with the team.
+It was also announced that he would be wearing the number 10 in his second season.
 Ibrahimović made his return for the club on 18 November, replacing Anthony Martial as a substitute in a 4–1 home win against Newcastle United.
 The following week, he became the first ever player to feature for seven clubs in the Champions League when he came on as a substitute in a 1–0 loss to Basel.
-In his first start of the season on 20 December, Ibrahimović's first goal of the season came as he scored a free-kick in a 2–1 loss against Bristol City in the quarter-final of the EFL Cup.
-On 22 March 2018, Manchester United announced that Ibrahimović had agreed to the termination of his contract.
+In his first start of the season on 20 December, Ibrahimović his first goal of the season came via a free-kick in a 2–1 loss against Bristol City in the EFL Cup quarter-finals.
+On 22 March 2018, Manchester United announced that Ibrahimović had agreed to terminate his contract.
+Competition from new signing Romelu Lukaku and his fitness struggles factored in the decision to part ways in 2017.

 LA Galaxy

 On 23 March 2018, Ibrahimović signed for Major League Soccer (MLS) club LA Galaxy.
-He announced his arrival in idiosyncratic style by taking out a signed full-page advertisement in the Los Angeles Times that simply said, "Dear Los Angeles, you're welcome".
+He announced his arrival by taking out a signed full-page advertisement in the Los Angeles Times that simply said, "Dear Los Angeles, you're welcome".